QSP Trust Fund applications

 We encourage all countries that have not yet applied to the trust fund to submit their applications.

-Once the application package is complete please email a soft copy to Ms. Romero with a copy to the secretariat and mail the signed application package to:
+Once the application package is complete please email a soft copy to the secretariat and mail the signed application package to:

 c/o Chemicals Branch, UNEP/DTIE,